-If a member of staff suspects abuse or they have a disclosure of abuse made to them they must:
+If a member of staff suspects abuse, spots signs or indicators of abuse or they have a disclosure of abuse made to them they must:

-- 1. Make an initial record of the information; - Report it to the DSL immediately; - The DSL will consider if there is a requirement for immediate medical intervention; however, urgent medical attention should not be delayed if the DSL or Headteacher are not immediately available (see point 8 below); - 4.
+- 1. Make an initial record of the information using the Child Protection concern form which is printed on orange paper (Annex 2). - Report it to the DSL immediately. - 3.
+The DSL will consider if there is a requirement for immediate medical intervention; however, urgent medical attention should not be delayed if the DSL or Headteacher are not immediately available. - 4.
 Make an accurate record (which may be used in any subsequent court proceedings) as soon as possible and within 24 hours of the occurrence, of all that has happened, including details of: - Dates and times of their observations; - Dates and times of any discussions they were involved in; - Any injuries; - Explanations given by the child/adult; - What action was taken; - Any actual words or phrases used by the child.

-The records must be signed and dated by the author, or / equivalent on electronic based records.
+The records must be signed and dated by the author, or/equivalent on electronic based records.